saagie/saagie-cicd-template-project/README.md

 # Saagie project

-This is a template Python project with Gradle plugin and Gitlab CI/CD configured.
+This is a template project with Gradle plugin and Gitlab CI/CD configured.
-This fake Python project is made of 2 fake jobs (Collect and Process) and a pipeline.
+This fake Python project is made of 2 fake python jobs (Collect and Process), a pipeline associating both of them, and a third pyspark job (spark_job).

 ### Usage